LimeHawk/LimeHawk/README.md

 ## EN

-- I’m currently learning PHP/Laravel and I have knowledge in Java/Spring, Ruby/On Rails, HTML, CSS, Angular, PostGres, MYSQL, ScyllaDB, MongoDB
+- I’m currently learning PHP/Laravel and I have knowledge in Java,Spring, Ruby,On Rails, HTML, CSS, Angular, PostGres, MYSQL, MongoDB
 - Proficient in designing and building server-side applications for web platforms.
 - Experienced in database management.
 - Familiar with cloud technologies such as AWS.